B1nus/wezy/README.md

 Check for equality with `x = y`.
 Using chained comparisons is allowed `1 < x < 10`.
 Ambiguous boolean expressions are not allowed. `x and y or z` is ambiguous because it can be interpreted as `(x and y) or z` or `x and (y or z)`.
 # Bitwise manipulations
 **Hmmm...** operators or builtin functions.
+# Overflow error
+You do not need to handle all overflow errors, but crust makes it really easy to handle them when you need to.
+If an overflow occurs without error handling, it crashes.
+# Out of memory
+crust will crash, there is no way to handle these errors.
+In 99.99% of cases your program should crash if it is out of memory.
+# No hidden control flows
+The standard library should be implemented in the language itself, no magic.
 # Credit
 I want to give credit to all of the programming languages which I've looked at for guidence: [Zig](https://ziglang.org/), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [Rust](https://www.rust-lang.org/), [Scratch](https://scratch.mit.edu/), [WASM](https://webassembly.org/).
 Thank you for all of the help, and sorry for stealing your features (Mostly zig's...).
 I also want to give credit to [Ziglings](https://codeberg.org/ziglings/exercises/src/branch/main) and [Watlings](https://github.com/EmNudge/watlings) which helped me learn zig and webassembly.
 I also want to give credit to this [codelab](https://codelabs.developers.google.com/your-first-webgpu-app) and [learn webgl](https://learnwebgl.brown37.net/) which is an amazing resourse.
 # TODO